-About this guide
+About this booklet

-If you are losing or have lost your sight, there is practical and financial support available to help you.
+If you have lost or are losing your sight, there is practical and financial support available to help you.
 A lot of this help, such as being able to claim for a wide range of concessions, is available once you register your sight loss.

-Your sight loss will need to be certified by an ophthalmologist (hospital eye doctor).
-Registration follows on from this and is a way of letting your local authority know you need help.
-Certification is also useful for you to prove to other organisations that you're blind or partially sighted.
+This publication contains information on welfare benefits to which you may be entitled, concessions, certification and registration.
+It also includes information about additional support you can get if you are certified by an ophthalmologist (hospital eye doctor) and become registered with your local authority, letting them know that you may need support now or in future.